Paraxanthine: Pharmacodynamics

 Studies indicate that, similar to caffeine, simultaneous antagonism of adenosine receptors is responsible for paraxanthine's stimulatory effects.
-Paraxanthine adenosine receptor binding affinity (21 μM for A1, 32 μM for A2_{A}, 4.5 μM for A2_{B}, and >100 for μM for A3) is similar or slightly stronger than caffeine, but weaker than theophylline.
+Paraxanthine adenosine receptor binding affinity (21 μM for A1, 32 μM for A2_{A}, 4.5 μM for A2_{B}, and >100 μM for A3) is similar or slightly stronger than caffeine, but weaker than theophylline.

 Paraxanthine is a selective inhibitor of cGMP-preferring phosphodiesterase (PDE9) activity and is hypothesized to increase glutamate and dopamine release by potentiating nitric oxide signaling.
 Activation of a nitric oxide-cGMP pathway may be responsible for some of the behavioral effects of paraxanthine that differ from those associated with caffeine.

 Paraxanthine is a competitive nonselective phosphodiesterase inhibitor which raises intracellular cAMP, activates PKA, inhibits TNF-alpha and leukotriene synthesis, and reduces inflammation and innate immunity.

 Unlike caffeine, paraxanthine acts as an enzymatic effector of Na^{+}/K^{+} ATPase.
 As a result, it is responsible for increased transport of potassium ions into skeletal muscle tissue.
 Similarly, the compound also stimulates increases in calcium ion concentration in muscle.